Skip to main content

 Selecting what to reference

-Using the information in the screenshot above as an example, you could locate:
+Using the information in the screenshot above as an example, you can locate:

 • Individual accounts such as 'Wedding Sales'